DavidFeldhoff/al-objid/vscode-extension/README.md

 These features are planned for future versions:

--   Up-to-date information about current object through status bar.
-You will be able to see if the object you are working on is using a properly recorded ID assignment.
 -   Automatic fixes of various out-of-sync situations.
 -   Testability.
 Duh!
 I wanted to get this extension out to the world as soon as possible.
 Not that this is actually a feature, but for all you purists out there, it's coming.